14 Best Things to Do in Danbury (CT)

 Near the start in Ridgefield you’ll travel among spectacular glacial erratics, boulders deposited at the end of the last Ice Age.

-Most memorable of all is the overlook at Charles Ives’ preserved cabin, near the top of a peak and blessed with far off views of the rippling forest.
+Most memorable of all for me was the overlook at Charles Ives’ preserved cabin.
+This is near the top of a peak and blessed with far off views of the rippling forest.

 12. Richter Park Golf Course